evolutiatech/evolutiatech/README.md

 </p>

 <p align="justify">
 First we must look at how one activation calculation is done.
 This same activation calculation can then be applied to the other activation calculations.
 We will examine how H1 is calculated.
-Figure Below shows only the inputs to H1.
+Figure below shows only the inputs to H1.
 </p>

 <img width="1148" height="330" alt="Image" src="https://github.com/user-attachments/assets/b443d725-0297-4338-803d-34030824507e" />

 <p align="justify">
 We will now see how to calculate H1.
-This relatively simple equation is shown in Equation below.
+This relatively simple equation is shown in equation in figure below.
 </p>

 <img width="1086" height="123" alt="Image" src="https://github.com/user-attachments/assets/10e72bff-bab2-4a52-a752-5853aa83d419" />